abhinabsarkar/aks/concepts/aks-agic-readme.md

 ```

 ## Debugging steps
-If the ingress pod fails t
+If the ingress pod fails to start, try the following steps to get the logs & debug
 * Bring up kubernetes dashboard
 ```bash
 # To access an RBAC enabled kubernetes dahsnoard